jasonsychau/graphql-w-persistent/README.md

 ### News Posts

 **2019-10-07 -** To keep you informed, the next update is going to allow self-identified unique ids for your every table.
-I’m sorry that this was not already made available, but I now realize the importance of it.
+I’m sorry that this was not already made available.
+I now realize the importance of it.

 **2019-08-31 -** Release 6.0.0 is correcting bugs of parent object arguments and of processing parental data.
 I also reduce the computations to the previous code.
 I also add arguments feature to scalar types.
 Will you please leave a star if I have helped? - thanks.